 Who Should Form a DBA?

-DBAs allow owners to use a fictitious name without having to go through the filing process for an LLC.
+From our experience, the DBAs will allow you to use a fictitious name without having to go through the filing process for an LLC.

 If you have multiple businesses and want to test new business ventures, DBA is a great option.

-However, if you are unsure how to choose a name for your business, it is best practice not to use multiple DBAs simultaneously.
+However, if you are unsure how to choose a name for your business, we recommend not using multiple DBAs simultaneously.

 It creates more work for yourself and may cause additional problems later down the road with trademarking of names or other issues that can arise from having too many businesses under one roof.